RDAProvIG/WGplanning/CaseContent/Charter.md

 1. A provenance use case recording system.
 2. An initial collection of provenance use cases, elicited from other interest groups and working groups.
-3. First documented provenance patterns generalised from use cases.
+3. First documented provenance design patterns generalised from use cases.
 4. A report on investigation of provenance sharing implementations.
 5. A review of existing enterprise provenance management implementations.
 6. A listings of provenance tools compiled from interviews with RDA members and the provenance research community.